sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

 .. data:: members

-   List containing names of all members of the module or class.
+   List containing names of all members of the module or class including private ones.
 Only available for modules and classes.

 .. data:: inherited_members

-   List containing names of all inherited members of class.
+   List containing names of all inherited members of class including private ones.
    Only available for classes.

    .. versionadded:: 1.8.0